 When the workflow consists of confidential data, that needs to be protected, it is essential to set visibility conditions, so as to hide it at certain levels.
 You can also prescribe permissions such as making certain fields read-only to few stakeholders in the workflow, based on their roles.

 For example, you may not want someone from the finance team to edit the vendor details and hence may mark it to be a read-only field.
 Besides, you can also revert the invoice to the person who started the workflow, if any changes or additions are made in the flow.

 Once you’re done with all the steps, the final step is to publish the workflow.
 Before publishing it, choose an easily identifiable subject to tag every item, associated with the workflow.
 Generally, the vendor name or invoice number is picked to be the subject, as it helps in identifying the items without any hitch.

 Now, are you up for creating an invoice approval workflow?
 Go ahead and do it all by yourself, without having to count on any external support.
-Sign up for a free trial of KiSSFLOW and experience the ease of creating workflows without the need of complex backend coding.
+Take a look at KiSSFLOW and experience the ease of creating workflows without the need of complex backend coding.